 The Personal Representative Distributes the Decedent’s Assets

-In fulfilling their role, a personal representative (their attorney usually) inventories the estate’s assets and arranges evaluations.
+In fulfilling their role, a personal representative (their attorney) inventories the estate’s assets and arranges evaluations.
 They pay the decedent’s debts, taxes, and other valid claims against the estate.

 Except for asset distributions mandated by Oklahoma statutes, the court determines which survivors receive the proceeds.
-Once the probate court completes its approval process, the representative distributes all of the estate assets according to the will or statutory distribution requirements.
+Once the probate court approves, the representative distributes all the estate assets according to the will or statutory distribution requirements.
 This includes any wrongful death compensation recovered.

-We’ve tried to highlight the process, and most frequently asked questions we hear, but if we’ve missed something, please send us a message or give us a call.
+We’ve tried to highlight the process and the most frequently asked questions we hear, but if we’ve missed something, please message or call us.
 There’s a good chance other people have a similar question, so we’ll answer your question and then update the article.